-Under IFRS16 leaseholders must recognise most leases on the balance sheet in the form ofa lease liability and a corresponding right of use to the leased item (leaseasset) with the net present value of the lease payments, and make anappropriate entry in the accounts.
-The lease asset is depreciated on a straightline basis over the term of the lease.
-The lease liability is discounted by themonthly or annual lease payments, whereby the pro rata amount of monthly/annualinterest expense continuously declines and the monthly/annual repayment amountcontinuously increases until full repayment.
+According to IFRS 16, lessees must now recognize most leases in the balance sheet in the form of a lease liability and on the asset side in the form of a right to use the leased asset at the present value of the lease payments.
+The right to use the leased asset is depreciated on a straight-line basis over the term of the lease.
+The lease liability must be reduced by the monthly or annual present value of the lease payments, whereby the proportionate monthly/annual interest expense to be booked decreases further and further until full repayment is made and the monthly/annual repayment amount increases.

 In the past, when a company decided to lease cars instead of buying them, the paymentobligation wasn’t generally reported in the balance sheet as a liability.
 Underthe current IAS 17 standard, the company can decide at its discretion whetherto recognise the transaction as a finance lease or an operating lease dependingon the distribution of opportunities and risks between the two parties to thetransaction.
 A finance lease, which is more like a purchase financed by a loan,has to be reported as both an asset and as a liability.
 An operating lease, onthe other hand, which is closer to a rental arrangement, is considered to be apending transaction and doesn’t have to be reported in the balance sheet, onlymentioned in the notes.

 The LeasePlan Group has prepared a reporting to provide its customers with all the data needed to calculate the cash value of the lease and the lease liability.You can request access to our e-Tool FleetReporting through your local LeasePlan account manager, which specifically gives you access to the IFRS16report.
 This is particularly suitable for contact persons from your accounting department or controlling.